ashleyhuang0201/COMP1531Project/server/assumptions.md

 First and last name are less than 50 characters and can include any characters

+A channel is not destroyed if the last user leaves the channel
 # auth function assumptions
 ## auth_login
 Users will enter emails (correct, invalid, not registered) and passwords (correct, incorrect)